 Computer Donations

-- Please note that a tax receipt can be issued for your donation if you provide an independent third-party appraisal or estimate of its fair market value.
+Please note that a tax receipt can be issued for your donation if you provide an independent third-party appraisal or an estimate of its fair market value.

-Tell us about your equipment and we will get back to you:
+To begin the donation process and leave your mark on computing history, tell us about your equipment using the form below and we will get back to you:

 Sponsors

 The school is always in need of sponsors, we need to maintain equipment, fund projects and display our amazing collection.
-In return we can highlight your initiative at the school.
+In return we can highlight your initiative at the school, at high profile events or have your company advertised at our vintage computing display.

 If you are interested in sponsoring vintage computing at our school please contact us.